The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2009

-Stefan Legewie (HU Berlin, DE)
+Stefan Legewie (HU Berlin, Germany)

 Thesis title: Systems biological analyses of intracellular signal transduction

-Max Wolf (University of Groningen, NL)
+Max Wolf (University of Groningen, Netherlands)

 Thesis title: Adaptive individual differences: The evolution of animal personality